blackat/blackat-save.github.io/source/_posts/2015-03-07-how-to-test-1-find-errors-to-make-the-application-works.markdown

 }
 ```

-The test passes, but __no verification__ is done, so the test is pretty useless.
+The test passes, but __no verification__ is done, so the test is pretty _useless_.
 We want to verify that if there is an item, a new `TweetTask` is created and the method `callbackFunction.addTask()` is invoked.

-__Idea:__ the `callbackFunction` has not been set yet so a possible `NPE` could arise or in the future in will be inject by means of _DI_, we still do not know.
-So we can use [Mockito](https://code.google.com/p/mockito/) to verify if the method `addTask()` has been called.
+__Idea:__ the `callbackFunction` has not been set yet so a possible `NPE` could arise.
+May be in the future it will be inject by _DI_.
+So we can use [Mockito](https://code.google.com/p/mockito/) to create a mock object and verify if the method `addTask()` has been called.

-__Solution:__ mock a `Callback.class` class in order to make a verification on an expected behavior and change a bit the `setUp()` method to initialize mocks via annotations as follows:
+__Solution:__ mock a `Callback.class` class in order to make a verification on an _expected behavior_ and change a bit the `setUp()` method to initialize mocks via annotations.
+Moreover set the callback and add at least one tweet object just to reproduce a small common scenario.
 ``` java
 @Mock
 private Callback callbackFunctionMock;